garvit3835/how-to-guides/mergequeue/concepts/managing-flaky-tests-in-mergequeue.md

 # Optimistic Validation

-Optimistic validation is a feature to mitigate the queue reset caused by flaky tests in [parallel mode](parallel-mode/).
+Optimistic validation is a feature to mitigate the queue reset caused by flaky tests in [<mark style="color:blue;">parallel mode</mark>](parallel-mode/).
 When a test fails in a batch, it waits for other batches to see if a test passes.

 ## Flaky test problem in parallel mode